protocolbuffers/protocolbuffers.github.io/content/reference/go/faq.md

     deliberately chosen to be universally unique (for example, prefixed with the name of a company).

-    *   Warning: Retroactively changing the package name on a `.proto` file can potentially cause the use of extension fields or messages stored in `google.protobuf.Any` to stop working properly.
+    *   Warning: Retroactively changing the package name on a `.proto` file is not backwards compatible for types used as extension fields, stored in `google.protobuf.Any`, or used as gRPC requests or responses.

 Starting with v1.26.0 of the `google.golang.org/protobuf` module, a hard error will be reported when a Go program starts up that has multiple conflicting